RahulRajuPattar/rahulrajupattar.github.io/_posts/2023-10-25-Linear-Algebra-Portfolio-Management.md

 \end{pmatrix}
 \label{QF}$$

 On the right hand side of the above expression, sandwiched between the weights vectors is the variance-covariance matrix.
-As far as the computation is concerned, the expression \eqref{QF} is more helpful than \eqref{formula}.
+As far as the computation is concerned, the expression \eqref{QF} is more helpful than \eqref{formula} which we will see in a short while.

 When we have $n$ assets ($A_1, A_2, \dots, A_n$) in the portfolio, the portfolio variance, $\sigma^2$ is given by the quadratic form
 \begin{equation}\label{formula2}